 From Wellawaya take a bus to Siyambalanduwa which cost 150LKR ($0.84 USD) and takes approximately two hours.
 Finally, you can wait for a bus here to Arugam Bay but the wait is around 1.5 hours.
 We opted to grab a tuk tuk to our hostel as we were pretty tired from all the travelling.
 The tuk tuk cost 1500LKR ($8.50 USD) and took 45 minutes.
 We thought it was worth forking out the money for the last leg of the trip.

 The return trip from Arugam Bay to Ella is much simpler.
 A direct bus from Pottuvil (the town 5 minutes north of Arugam Bay) to Wellawaya leaves at 6:30AM and costs 225LKR ($1.28 USD).
-Again be careful, as a bus arrived just before headed for Monaragala and they tried to convince us this was the bus for us.
+Again be careful, as a bus arrived just before headed for Monaragala, and they tried to convince us this was the bus for us.
 From Wellawaya we hopped on a bus as soon as we arrived destined for Ella (90LKR or 0.50 USD).
 The total trip took us 3.5 hours.

 Things to Do in Arugam Bay

 This is what the region is famous for.
 If you come at the right time, there are quite a few awesome surf breaks and the water is a balmy 28 degrees.
-You have a choice of surf breaks, such as Peanut Farm and Whiskey Point which offer waves from beginner all the way through to the advanced surfer.
+You have a choice of surf breaks, such as Peanut Farm and Whiskey Point, which offer waves from beginner all the way through to the advanced surfer.

 2. Climb Elephant Rock

-Elephant Rock is a sweet viewpoint that has an awesome view of the surrounding coastline.
+Elephant Rock is a sweet lookout that has an awesome view of the surrounding coastline.
 It is an easy 5-minute climb to the top.
 Right below the rock is a popular surf spot so you get a great aerial vantage point to watch the surfers riding waves all the way into the beach.
 This area is apparently quite dangerous in the evenings due to crocodiles and elephants so keep an eye out for these animals.
 We saw three elephants within a kilometre of Elephant Rock so the warnings seem to be spot on.

 3. Hang out at Whiskey Point